Facial Plastic & Reconstructive Surgery Fellowship

 How to Apply

-Send a letter of interest, a current CV and three references to Dr. Oakley Smith at the email address below.
+Send a letter of interest, a current CV and three references to Drs.
+Oakley Smith & Michael Roskies at the email addresses below.
 Personal interviews are strongly recommended.

 Postgraduate training agreements are currently in place between the University of Toronto Faculty of Medicine and sponsoring agencies from a number of countries, including Bahrain, Kuwait, Oman, Qatar, Saudi Arabia, and UAE.
 Applications for fellowship training from citizens of these countries must reach the PGME Office directly from the sponsoring agency.
 For details, please consult the PGME Office website.